mohammadbutt4262/TechDemo-TeamVote-MohammadButt/README.md

-# Tech Demo – TeamVote – Mohammad Butt
+🗳️ Tech Demo – TeamVote – Mohammad Butt

-To get started, take a look at src/app/page.tsx.
+TeamVote is a collaborative voting app designed to showcase real-time interactions, and a modern UI experience.

+🔧 Getting Started
+To dive into the core logic and UI, start with: src/app/page.tsx – the main entry point for the app’s layout and interaction flow.